JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 }
 ```

-While simple, this test verifies a critical aspect: our plugin doesn't interfere with IDE startup.
+While simple, this test verifies a critical aspect: the plugin doesn't interfere with IDE startup.

-> We added a call `waitForIndicators` into the lambda to make sure that we wait till all indicators are gone before exiting the IDE.
+> `waitForIndicators` inside the lambda ensures that the test waits till all indicators are gone before exiting the IDE.
 >
 {style="note"}

 ## Catching Exceptions from IDE

-Our test has one critical limitation: it won't detect exceptions or freezes occurring within the IDE process.
+The test has one critical limitation: it won't detect exceptions or freezes occurring within the IDE process.
 Let's understand why and how to fix this.

 Due to the two-process architecture:

 * Exceptions in the IDE process aren't automatically propagated to the test process.
 * A bundled plugin collects exceptions from the IDE's `MessageBus`.
 * These exceptions are stored in the error folder within the logs.
+* The Starter framework collects exceptions from the IDE and pass them to the method `reportTestFailure` in object registered as `CIServer` in DI.

-The Starter framework uses TeamCity reporting by default, falling back to `NoCIServer` for other environments.
-However, we can customize this behavior using Kodein Dependency Injection.
-Here's how to make tests fail when IDE exceptions occur:
+TeamCity reporting is used by default, falling back to `NoCIServer` for other environments.
+However, this can be customized by using Kodein Dependency Injection.

+The following example shows how to make tests fail when IDE exceptions occur:

 ```kotlin
 init {